Managing Finances and Covering the Mortgage During Cancer Treatment

 • What Is Disability Insurance?

 Disability insurance provides you with some or all of your income if you can’t work because of an illness or disability.
-Short-term disability insurance covers you for short periods, typically three to six months.
-Long-term disability insurance applies when you’re unable to work for longer periods, usually more than six months.
+Short-term disability insurance covers you for three to six months.
+Long-term disability insurance applies when you're unable to work for more than six months.

 • How Does It Work?

 Different types of disability insurance have different rules and prices and are offered by a wide range of insurers.
-Disability insurance typically requires a waiting period — called the elimination period — before you can get benefits.
-How long that period lasts, how long benefits last and what qualifies as a disability are some of the variables that affect the price.
+Disability insurance requires a waiting period, called the elimination period, before benefits kick in.
+How long that period lasts, how long benefits last and what qualifies as a disability all affect the price.

 You can buy disability insurance on your own, get it through your employer or get it from your state or the Social Security Administration if you meet strict eligibility requirements.